larryebaum/chef-evaluation/README.md

 Quick Start:
-- Clone this repo and `cd a2-testing`
+- Clone this repo and `cd chef-evaluation`
 - Create ./automate.license with a valid Automate license.
 Otherwise, add it when logging in for the first time
 - From the base directory run `chef-infra setup`
 - Log in & Download 'DevSec Linux Security Baseline' from the Asset Store